-51 estimates of FPE reforms could be estimated.
-Changes in trends in school quality before and after FPE reforms are shown in figure 8 for women and men separately.
+A summary of these changes in trends in school quality before and after FPE reforms is shown for all available countries in Figure 9 for women and men separately.
 In 27 cases, we observe no statistically significant change in the trend of school quality before and after the implementation of the FPE reform.
-There are more statistically significant negative effects than positive ones (20 vs 3) and the mean effects are -0.4 percentage point per year for women and -0.9 for men with only few cases of a very rapid drop in school quality after the introduction of FPE reforms.
+There are more statistically significant negative effects than positive ones (20 vs 3) and the mean effects are -0.4 percentage point per year for women and -0.9 for men with only few cases of a very rapid drop in school quality were already decreasing before the FPE reforms.
 Although the general trends in school quality were already decreasing before the FPE reforms (-0.2 percentage points for women and men), average declines in school quality have accelerated substantially after the reforms (-0.6 and -1.1 percentage points per year for women and men respectively) and could explain a large share of the drop in quality in the sub-sample of countries having introduced FPE.